UMichStatistics/ComputingClub/content/talk/website/slides.md

 ## The Academic theme for Hugo

-The [Academic theme](https://themes.gohugo.io/academic/) which is one of the **more complete theme** and is particularly **well-suited for an academic website** (as the name suggests!)
+The [Academic theme](https://themes.gohugo.io/academic/) which is one of the **more complete themes** and is particularly **well-suited for an academic website** (as the name suggests!)
 Here are some of the things Academic allows:

+- Publications and talks
+- Documentation (courses, workshops, documentation)
 - Blog posts
-- Documentation
-- Publications
-- Talks
 - Projects
 - Multiple authors
 - General pages